previsionio/prevision-python/docs/source/tutorials/starting_a_usecase.rst

 .. code-block:: python

-    training_config = pio.TrainingConfig(models=[pio.Model.XGBoost, pio.Model.RandomForest],
+    training_config = pio.TrainingConfig(advanced_models=[pio.AdvancedModel.LinReg],
-                                         features=pio.Feature.Full,
-                                         profile=pio.Profile.Quick,
-                                         with_blend=False)
+                                         normal_models=[pio.NormalModel.LinReg],
+                                         simple_models=[pio.SimpleModel.DecisionTree],
+                                         features=[pio.Feature.Counts],
+                                         profile=pio.Profile.Quick)

 Starting the use case!
 ----------------------

-To create the usecase and start your training session, you need to call the ``fit()`` function of one of the SDK's usecase classes.
-The class you pick depends on the type of problem your usecase uses: regression, (binary) classification, multiclassification or timeseries; and on whether it uses a simple tabular dataset or images.
+To create the usecase and start your training session, you need to create a project then call the adapt function

-For a full list of the usecase objects and their API, check out the :ref:`api_reference`.
+For a full list of the usecase fit function, check out the :ref:`api_reference`.

 You also need to provide the API with the dataset you want to use (for a tabular usecase) or the CSV reference dataset and ZIP image dataset (for an image usecase).